Shastar Vidya: Training

 The bare necessities required for mastery of Shastar Vidya is a healthy diet and physical fitness, which is reached through exercises such as sūraj namaskār (sun salutations), bhujaṅg-dand (Indian press-ups), and ūtak-baiṭakh (Indian squats).
-A master and teacher of Shastar Vidya is called an ustad.
-Students and disciples are called shagirad.
+After the 17th century, the master and teacher of Shastar Vidya was called an ustad, while the students and disciples were called shagirad.

 Weapons are usually taught through sparring with a sword and shield but usually non-lethal forms of weapons are used for beginners, such as wooden sticks.'
 Once a student has reached an advanced level, sparring with actual lethal weapons can occur but it requires stringent discipline and focus.'
 People sparring are referred to as khidārīs.

 In-order to produce a capable warrior that is ever reminded of death even while living, the martial art stresses upon both spiritual (meditation and prayer) and temporal strengths (awareness, healthy diet, exercise, and fighting techniques) of humanity.'
 Practitioners are to follow a strict Rehat (code of conduct).'

 The martial art combines and stresses upon the Sikh religious concepts of tyar bar tyar (a state of being "ready upon ready"), sevā (selfless voluntary service), and Degh Tegh Fateh (victory of charity and arms).'

 Fundamentals

 Footwork

-Footwork forms are referred to as Paiṅtarā or asanas, they are used to coordinate the entire body in unison with whatever weapons are being wielded.
+Footwork forms are referred to as Paiṅtarā or asanas.
+They are used to coordinate the entire body in unison with whatever weapons are being wielded.

 Some of the different footwork styles are as follows (each may incorporate different kinds of weapons):